rfoerthe/rempower/README.md

 If you're using a DNS forwarder in your local network—often provided by your router—you might occasionally want to bypass it and access public DNS servers directly.
-In my case, I needed this because I had enabled DNS filtering on my router to block blacklisted and advertising-related domains, which I sometimes want to bypass.
+In my case, I needed this because I had enabled DNS filtering on my router to block harmful and advertising-related domains, which I sometimes want to bypass.

 #### Examples